Akshay-Hegde/capp-cache/README.md

 No. Based on our experience, the issues with App Cache are correlated with the size of App Cache and the frequency of changes.
 If you just cache just those two files, you shouldn't encounter the issues described above.

 #### What's the deal with the name?
 This library was developed in [Capriza](https://capriza.github.io/) to replace App Cache.
 Capriza+AppCache = CappCache.
-Get it? :)
+Clever, huh? :)

 #### Who designed the amazing Cupcake logo?
 [Nadav](https://github.com/fujifish).
 Thanks!